-Although the underlying racetrack and rules are symmetrical, the focus of the race is asymmetry.
-There are two possible final asymmetries, one where he wins and one where she wins.
-Suppose asymmetry appears just after the starting signal and is followed by noting, at any particular moment, "who is in the lead."
+Although the underlying racetrack and rules are symmetrical, the focus of the race is on asymmetry.
+In the simple race discussed here, there are two possible final asymmetries, one where he wins and one where she wins.
+In such a simple race, at any moment during the running period, an asymmetry is noted by asking "who is in the lead."
 Suppose that right after the starting signal, he takes the lead.
 (A symmetrical discussion applies if she takes the lead.)

 There are three possible large-scale temporal forms for the race.
-First, during the course of the race, she passes him and wins the race.
+First, during the course of the race, she challenges and passes him and holds the lead to win the race.
 This temporal form of race is called "overtaking."
 In the second temporal form, the "leads all the way" form, she does not pass him, even though she may challenge him, and he wins the race.
-In a third temporal form, the "see-saw" form, she passes him, then he passes her, then maybe she passes him and then maybe he wins and then maybe she wins.
+In the third temporal form, the "see-saw" form, she passes him, then he passes her, then maybe she passes him but then maybe he wins but then maybe she wins.
 The forms and distinctions between forms are based on moments when one runner passes or overtakes the other runner.
 Such moments are like phase changes in materials, e.g., when water changes into ice.
-During such a moment of overtaking, the activity changes in a fundamental way.
+During a moment of overtaking, the activity changes in a fundamental way, like when a magnet changes from North to South.

-During a moment of overtaking, the runners are in symmetrical positions, equally distant from the finish line.
+Suppose that the action in the particular footrace under investigation culminates in overtaking at a single critical moment.
+During the moment of overtaking, the runners are in symmetrical positions, equally distant from the finish line.
 On the other hand, the speeds are unequal as one runner is moving faster than the other.
 The form of action combines symmetry and asymmetry.
-The form of action is an episode with overtaking at the central, critical moment.